 - Persistent undo is an amazing built-in feature of vim that is disabled by default.
 It persists undo history between vim invocations.
 By setting

-.vimrc, vim will storage a per-file history of changes.
+.vimrc, vim will store a per-file history of changes.

 - Leader Key - The leader key is a special key that is often left to the user to be configured for custom commands.
 The pattern is usually to press and release this key (often the space key) and then some other key to execute a certain command.
 Often, plugins will use this key to add their own functionality, for instance the UndoTree plugin uses

 <Leader> Uto open the undo tree.

 - Advanced Text Objects - Text objects like searches can also be composed with vim commands.
 E.g.

 d/<pattern>will delete to the next match of said pattern or

 cgnwill change the next occurrence of the last searched string.

 What is 2FA and why should I use it?